great-expectations/great_expectations/docs/how_to_guides/configuring_datasources/how_to_configure_a_bigquery_datasource.rst

 Additional notes
 ----------------

-Environment variables can be used to store the SQLAlchemy URL instead of the file, if preferred - search documentation for "Managing Environment and Secrets".
+Environment variables can be used to store the SQLAlchemy URL instead of the file, if preferred - see :ref:`environment_and_secrets`.

 Additional resources
 --------------------